ictdepends/docs/Ubuntu_install_Lenovo_aarch64_3rd_Sep_2025.md

 Insert flash drive into machine, it reads a E.

+Conclusion from previous install - do not use balenEtcher, use Rufus as it gives more control.

+### Rufus
+Boot selection:UEFI:NTFS
+Partition schome: GPT
+Target system: UEFI(non CSM)
+File System NTFS

+Selct Start

+---

 Open BalenaEtcher. - works on both Windows and Linux and it is an easy and stright forward solution.

 Click on 'Flash from file', select ubuntu-25.04-live-server-arm64.iso from File Explorer, click open.